#8: Blake Koch – One door closes and one opens

 Q1 – You started at the age of 22 – why so late?

-At the age of 21 – his stepdad asked if he wanted to drive it.
-He grew up racing dirt bikes which wasn’t fun.
+At the age of 21 – The stepdad Blake Koch asked if he wanted to drive it.
+He grew up racing dirt bikes which weren’t fun.
 One test in Orlando and he fell in love with it.
 He was fast.
 2 years later was signed with Nascar 2 years after that made debut at Xfinity.
 6 cup races, and 200 Xfinity racers later – Blake Koch started his own company – FilterTime.

 Q2 – Talk us through the reality of it?